shaik1002/biggitlabbomb/doc/user/application_security/secret_detection/secret_push_protection/index.md

 ### Remove the secret

 Remove a blocked secret to allow the commit to be pushed to GitLab.
 The method of removing the secret depends on how recently it was committed.
-The instructions below use the Git CLI client, but you can achieve the same result by using another Git client.

 If the blocked secret was added with the most recent commit on your branch: